Skip to content

 Two paths, both rootless.

-Multiple services build in parallel up to a host-aware cap.
-A new commit on a PR cancels any in-flight build for that environment before queueing the new one.
-Build logs stream live; you can watch a failure happen and copy the line.
+Services build in parallel up to a per-host cap.
+A new commit cancels the in-flight build before queueing the next.
+Logs stream live.

 07 Data